dart-lang/site-www/src/tools/dart-tool.md

 ---

-Introduced in Dart 2.10, the `dart` tool (`bin/dart`) is a technical preview of the new command-line interface to the Dart SDK.
+Introduced in Dart 2.10, the `dart` tool (`bin/dart`) is a new command-line interface to the Dart SDK.
 The `dart` tool is available no matter how you get the Dart SDK — whether you explicitly download the Dart SDK or only download the [Flutter SDK.]({{site.flutter}})